 - Upgrade your pillowcase to either silk or satin.
 Your hair will slide more easily on the surface and the material will absorb less of your hair’s natural oils.

-- Don’t go to bed with wet hair—it increases friction between your hair and your pillow.
+- Don’t go to bed with wet hair, especially after using hair care products—it increases friction between your hair and your pillow.
 Towel dry or air dry your hair, or tie it up in a braid to keep it secure and minimize friction and breakage.

 Aesthetic Surgery Journal – Sleep Wrinkles: Facial Aging and Facial Distortion During Sleep